-I have been cooking with tofu for over 20 years and never seem to run out of ideas on how to serve it.
+39 delicious tofu recipes proving that there is nothing boring about bean curd!
 Because tofu is as versatile as chicken and requires little prepping, it’s very easy to create delicious recipes without having to spend hours in the kitchen.
 And the flavors always come out spot on, making each tofu dish so satisfying.
-Here are 30 of my favorite tofu recipes – and proof that there is nothing boring about bean curd!

 I always have a few blocks of firm and silken tofu in my pantry because I cook with tofu every week.
 The main reason why I always reach out for a block of tofu is because of how easy it is to cook with it.
 It’s mild in flavor which makes it a great vehicle to absorb flavor from sauces and dressings, and I don’t have to worry about under or over cooking it.
 It’s also a great dairy substitutes for desserts like puddings and cakes, and drinks like shakes and smoothies.